Qichun County: Economy

 Mineral resources in Qichun County include gold, copper, manganese, lead, iron, quartz, serpentine, dolomite, marble, and black jade.

 Qichun County has long played an outsized role in traditional Chinese medicine, and was historically home to large markets for medicinal ingredients.
 Medicinal markets remain central to Qichun County, which hosts the Hubei Lishizhen Traditional Chinese Medicine Professional Market (李时珍中药材专业市场 (Lǐ Shízhēn Zhōngyàocái Zhuānyè Shìchǎng)).
 The majority of the entries in the Bencao Gangmu, an encyclopedia of traditional Chinese medicine ingredients, can be found in Qichun County.
 According to the county government, there is more than 200,000 mu of cropland devoted to growing medicinal ingredients.

 The herbal industry, centered on Qizhou, is the biggest component of the Qichun County economy.
 Some 200,000 herb farmers live in Qichun County.
 They produce more than 700 varieties.
 The local herb wholesale market is the third largest in China, with more than 800 million yuan (US$100 million, as of 2006) of annual trading volume.

 There is only one hotel of any significance in Qichun.
 But it is a new hotel, built around 2001.

 Social welfare

 Qichun County has its own Social Welfare Institute (SWI) to accommodate elderly people, handicapped persons, the homeless, and orphans.
 The Social Welfare Institute constructed a new building in 2004, designed mainly for the elderly and handicapped children and adults.
 Children which are abandoned or orphaned, and are awaiting adoption either domestically or internationally, are placed with local foster families.
 But they visit the SWI weekly for medical checks and group playtime activities.
 About 400 orphans have been adopted internationally from Qichun County SWI.
-These children now live with families all over the world: in Canada and the U.S.A., in Australasia, and in most countries of Western Europe.
+These children now live with families all over the world: in Canada and the US, in Australasia, and in most countries of Western Europe.